Community Impact Accelerator Applications Open

 After July 12, the applicant pool will be narrowed down to 6-8 semifinalists, and ultimately, 3 finalists.
-The finalists will present their project or initiative in person at Greater Twin Cities United Way’s United Forward event on October 25 at U.S. Bank Stadium.
+The finalists will present their project or initiative in person at Greater Twin Cities United Way’s Together We Thrive event on October 25.

 “The three companies chosen to join us at United Forward will have the opportunity to get on stage and share their vision, impact, and needs to an audience of top philanthropists in the Twin Cities, which is a unique opportunity,” said Bratton.